krrishd/academic-plan/README.md

 If all goes according to plan, I'll graduate with a B.S. in Applied Math and a minor in Computer Science in 2020.
 I'll have earned:
 * 129-130 credit hours (depending on whether or not I volunteer as a subject in **PSYC-1001**)
 * 26 CSCI credit hours (enough for the minor)
+* 27-28 humanities and social sciences credit hours, (19 of which are numbered 3000+)
+* 10 science credits (1 of which is a lab)